 An MFT program is a graduate degree in marriage and family therapy/counseling that enables graduates to treat families, couples, or individuals in a variety of mental health settings.
 Most programs consist of rigorous coursework and clinical training that prepares its graduates to be Licensed Marriage and Family Therapists (LMFT) upon graduation.
 In recent years, more mental health programs in Texas have made a move towards online education, allowing for most Texas MFT degrees to be earned online from accredited institutions.
 Major advantages of online degree programs include flexibility in whether you would be a full-time or part-time student and a cost reduction associated with earning an MFT degree.
-The following article covers all the available masters in marriage and family therapy programs in the state of Texas, and has broken the programs down by accreditation, no GRE requirement, and finally programs that are offered online.
+The following article covers all the available Texas MFT programs, and has broken the programs down by accreditation, no GRE requirement, and, finally, programs that are offered online.

 The standard approach to becoming a marriage and family therapist in the state of Texas is to complete a master’s program.
 These programs generally take about two years to complete, and then from there, there are additional requirements to become an LMFT including an internship, an exam, and an application for the license.
 Most cities in Texas, including Houston and Austin, use the state requirements.